vtsatskin/FX-Captive-Portals-Design/design/spec.md

 ## A captive portal detected after connecting to a network.

-Open the detected captive portal in a new tab in the active window.
+Open the detected captive portal automatically in a new tab in the active window.
 This can be seen in Figure 1.

 ![](wifi.login.auto.tab.png)